 Trade hustle and bustle for mid-century charm and plentiful palm trees—start by booking a flight on Southwest.
 Southwest Airlines flies to Palm Springs often, which makes it easy to plan your next visit.
 Of course, having a memorable trip is about more than finding cheap airfare to Palm Springs International Airport.
 Learn more about the Southwest® Experience and book your upcoming flight to Palm Springs, CA.

 Got flexible travel plans?

-Use our Low Fare Calendar to find the lowest fares on flights to Palm Springs available inside your travel window.Find flights
+Use our Low Fare Calendar to find the lowest fares on flights to Palm Springs, CA, available inside your travel window.Find flights

 - Joshua Tree National Park

 - Living Desert Zoo and Gardens

 - Palm Springs Festival of Lights Parade

 - Palm Springs International Film Festival